 Key advantages to Ireland

-Themes of Irish childhood past and present will be explored through our archive.
-Exhibits will reflect on the past by representing thoughts and experiences through the objects of childhood years.
-The collections housed at the Museum and related educational programmes will foster innovation and creativity through fascinating contemporary exhibits including the handling collection.
-National engagement is our ambition so that an understanding of the past can inform and enhance life-long learning.
+Themes of the diversity of Irish childhoods past and present will be explored through our archive.
+Exhibits will reflect on the past by representing thoughts and experiences through objects of childhood years.
+The collections housed at the Museum and related educational programmes will foster innovation and creativity through exhibits including the handling collection.
+National and international engagement is our ambition so that an understanding of the past can inform and enhance the present.

-The dynamic heritage of childhood will be interpreted through objects drawn from its unique collection.
+The dynamic heritage of childhood will be interpreted through objects drawn from the museum’s unique collection.
 The Museum will champion arts and education by encompassing current thinking around STEM and STEAM (science, technology, engineering mathematics and the arts) for a range of audiences.
 We will link with national pre-school (Aistear) and primary and secondary curricula by hosting educational programmes and workshops designed to involve children in creative and imaginative ways.

 The Museum of Childhood Ireland requires a state-of-the-art facility to house items of cultural heritage related to childhood, ( a collection of over 35,000 items of the material culture of childhood) and which can provide exhibition and workshop space for a year-round programme of collection-based interactive learning and offer a wide range of activities such as hands-on arts programmes, educational workshops, drama and stagecraft, theatre and screening facilities, multicultural performances and events, and book/toy lending library.

 We expect high visitor numbers from educational institutions as our programmes complement and link with national curricula guidelines.